Vinwcent/Fringe-reprojection-deep-learning-model/README.md

 ## Method principle

-To find this shape, we sent a fringed pictured on the surface thanks to an optic system and get images like that.
+To find this shape, we sent a fringe picture on the surface thanks to an optic system and get images like that.

 ![](https://github.com/Vinwcent/Fringe-reprojection-deep-learning-model/blob/main/Presentations_pics/fringe-example.png)